Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The Committee member—

-   1. must not be present while the matter is being considered at the meeting; and
+   a) must not be present while the matter is being considered at the meeting; and

    2. must not vote on the matter.